 Making sales is the fun part.
 Fulfilling orders to your customers is not nearly as energizing.

-As a dropshipper, you can avoid the fulfillment process and have all of your orders fulfilled and shipped by a dropshipping supplier.
+As a storeowner, you can avoid the fulfillment process and have all of your orders fulfilled and shipped by a wholesale supplier.

 Low Start-Up Cost

-When you start a dropshipping business, you can usually do so with a low upfront investment and minimal overhead and operating costs.
+When you start an online business, you can usually do so with a low upfront investment and minimal overhead and operating costs.

 Typically, you can get around investing in purchasing inventory upfront before you understand the demand.
 When you avoid buying inventory upfront, you also avoid having to warehouse that inventory.
-Instead, a dropshipping supplier or dropshipping company will warehouse those products until you make a sale.
+Instead, a dropshipping business will warehouse those products until you make a sale.

 No Inventory Tracking

-As a dropshipper, you can circumvent the laborious task of tracking inventory through manual systems and processes.
+While working with a dropshipping wholesaler, you can circumvent the laborious task of tracking inventory through manual systems and processes.

-Inventory tracking can be done by the dropshipping supplier or dropshipping wholesaler you work with.
+Inventory tracking can be done by the wholesaler you work with.

 Returns and Shipments